 This course is the introductory mathematics course in a three-course sequence for elementary education majors.
 This course will focus on descriptive and inferential statistics used by practicing teachers to inform instructional decisions and probability along with an introduction to numbers, number systems, and operations and algorithms with whole numbers.
 Emphasis will be placed on understanding content while exploring research-based methods for teaching content.
-NOTE: MATH 2351 cannot be used to meet general education mathematics requirements for students who also take MATH 1329 or MATH 1342.
-Prerequisite: EDUC 3301 completion or concurrent enrollment, and child development major or elementary education major.
+Prerequisite: EDUC 3301 or concurrent enrollment.